mybonk/mybonk-wiki/workshop-8/README.md

 cat /proc/sys/net/ipv4/ip_forward

 # If it outputs 0, the host won't be able to serve the containers with access to
 # the internet.
-You can fix this by integrating the configuration within host-setup.nix into the host's configuration (and don't forget to nixos-rebuild the system after the configuration change - might even be better to rebuild and reboot the host because NAT is so deep into the code of the kernel that it might be required to reboot for the change to take effect).
+You need to integrate the configuration from host-setup.nix into the host's configuration (and don't forget to nixos-rebuild the system after the configuration change - might even be better to rebuild and reboot the host because it's deep into the kernel and rebooting might be a good idea).
 ```

 **What this checks**: Whether the kernel allows packets routing between network interfaces (required for NAT and the containers to access the internet through the host connectivity).